xpdAcq/pdffitx/docs/source/installation.rst

 General Installation
 --------------------

-Users can install the `pdffitx` using conda.
+Users can install the package using conda.
 It is suggested to create a new environment for it.

 At the command line::